typhoon-php/type/adr/002_float_precision.md

   stringify(floatValueT(1.0)); // 1.0
   stringify(floatValueT(BigDecimal::one())); // 1.0

-  // note that these numbers equal: var_dump(BigDecimal::one()->isEqualTo('1.0')); // true
+  // note that these numbers are equal: var_dump(BigDecimal::one()->isEqualTo('1.0')); // true
   ```